 Read Reviews

 If you plan to buy a new car, take some time to research the best vehicles in the class of car you’re shopping for.
 “Consumer Reports” publishes its list of most reliable cars every year.
 Since the consumer protection organization is not supported by advertising, you can rest assured that its reporting is unbiased.
 Do some online research as well.
-See what owners say about their auto and what challenges they encounter mechanically.
+See what owners say about their cars and what challenges they encounter mechanically.
 Together, that should be enough to help you whittle down your wish list.

 What’s the Title?

 Your first inclination when shopping for a pre-owned car is to ask to see the vehicle’s Carfax.
 This document, an amalgamation of reporting from insurance companies and police departments, may not give you the full picture, however.
-Better to order a car title history report from the National Motor Vehicle Title Information System.
+It is better to order a car title history report from the National Motor Vehicle Title Information System.
 Here you will get a full report on the car from the federal government, giving you a deeper insight into why your new-to-you auto is the best choice.

 Check Out the Car’s History